Modeling the Marked Spectrum of Matter and Biased Tracers in Real- and Redshift-Space: Comparison to Data

 \subsection{Matter Spectra}

 We begin by presenting results for the marked power spectrum of matter in real- and redshift-space, using the one-loop EFT model defined in Sec.\,\ref{sec: theory}.
 This is shown in Fig.\,\ref{fig: model_comparison_matter} for the fiducial mark parameters.
 Three models are compared: linear theory (including only terms up to $\mathcal{O}(P_L)$), one-loop EFT (up to $\mathcal{O}(P_L^2)$), and the `reorganized' linear theory of Sec.\,\ref{subsec: theory-reorg-1-loop}, \textit{i.e.} linear theory but incorporating the low-$k$ corrections of the one-loop terms.
-Only the full EFT model carries free parameters (in this example, just a counterterm scaling as $k^2P_L$ per multipole), which is set by minimization of a Gaussian likelihood (assuming a diagonal $M(\vk)$ covariance), with a fitting range of $k\in[0,0.2]\hMpc$, motivated by the results of Ref.\,\citep{2020arXiv200910724C}.
+Only the full EFT model carries free parameters (in this example, just a counterterm scaling as $k^2P_L$ per multipole), which is set by likelihood minimization, with a fitting range of $k\in[0,0.2]\hMpc$.
 From \eqref{eq: taylor-condition}\,\&\,\eqref{eq: taylor-condition-rsd} we require $(1+\delta_s)^{-1}\sigma_{RR}(z)<1$ and $\left(1+\frac{2}{3}f(z)+\frac{1}{5}f^2(z)\right)^{1/2}(1+\delta_s)^{-1}\sigma_{RR}(z)<1$ for convergent Taylor series in real- and redshift-space; these evaluate to 0.13 and 0.17 respectively.

 Considering first the real-space case (which matches Ref.\,\citep{2020PhRvD.102d3516P}), we see that linear theory provides a poor model for $M(\vk)$ on all scales, with a $\sim 10\%$ error extending down to low-$k$.
 Whilst this is significantly different from the results familiar for the unmarked power spectrum, it is justified by the discussion of Sec.\,\ref{sec: reorg}, \textit{i.e.} that there are non-negligible terms that contribute at low-$k$ from higher loop orders.
 Indeed, the reorganized linear theory (incorporating the one-loop low-$k$ corrections) is seen to produce a much improved fit to the data on large scales, though underestimates the simulation data at the few percent level on the largest scales.
 The one-loop result performs better still at mildly non-linear scales (and is equal to the reorganized curve at low-$k$ by construction), since it also accounts for non-linearities in the matter density field and the backreaction of small-scale physics onto the large-scale modes.